FIVB Senior World Rankings: Inactive teams

-Every year on 1 January, the teams that have not played any matches that counts towards the world ranking in the previous two years lose 50 ranking points.
-The inactive teams with less than 20 ranking points are removed from the official ranking list.
+Previously, inactive teams would lose 50 ranking points, but the inactivity sanction was removed in February 2026.
+Until 2025, teams were considered inactive after one year without participating in competitions eligible for ranking points.
+In April 2025, this was extended to two years.

-Previously, teams were considered inactive after one year without participating in competitions eligible for ranking points.
-This was extended to two years in 2025.
+Between 2020 and 2025, new teams with no match history entered the official ranking list with 50 ranking points when they played their first match eligible for ranking points (the original 100 points all teams received in 2019 minus the 50 points inactivity penalty).
+From 2026, new teams with no match history enter the ranking list with 0 ranking points.

 World and Continental Rankings

 The five Continental Rankings filter the World Ranking points won and lost in matches played between teams from the same Continental Confederation.